Solar-electric hot water, made simple

 In mature solar markets, homeowners follow a simple two-part model:

-Maximise self-consumption of solar by using a dedicated solar hot water controller (your cylinder becomes a low-cost solar battery)
+Maximise self-consumption of solar by using a solar hot water controller with dedicated panels (your cylinder becomes a low-cost solar battery)

-Add a grid-tied solar system for the rest of the home
+Then, add a grid-tied solar system with a battery for the rest of the home

 This approach reduces the need for extra hardware, boosts household efficiency, and future-proofs your home as buy-back rates decline and export limits tighten.